 Sec.
 1.3.
 Corporate seal.

-The town may provide for the adoption of its corporate seal, which it may alter, amend or renew at its pleasure.
+The Town of Lovettsville may provide for the adoption of its corporate seal, which it may alter, amend or renew at its pleasure.

 Sec.
 2.1.
 In general.

-The Town of Lovettsville shall have and may exercise all the powers and privileges conferred upon it by this charter, as well as all the powers and privileges conferred upon towns by the Constitution of Virginia and all other laws of the Commonwealth.
-All powers set forth in Chapter 9 of Title 15.2 of the Code of Virginia, as now existing or as may be added to or amended from time to time, are hereby specifically conferred upon the Town of Lovettsville.
+The Town shall have and may exercise all the powers and privileges conferred upon it by this charter, as well as all the powers and privileges conferred upon towns by the Constitution of Virginia and all other laws of the Commonwealth.
+All powers set forth in Chapter 9 of Title 15.2 of the Code of Virginia, as now existing or as may be added to or amended from time to time, are hereby specifically conferred upon the Town.

 Sec.
 2.2.
 Eminent domain.

-Generally.The Powers of eminent domain which may be exercised by municipal corporations under the provisions of Title 15.2 and Title 25.1 of the Code of Virginia are hereby conferred upon the Town.
+The Powers of eminent domain which may be exercised by municipal corporations under the provisions of Title 15.2 and Title 25.1 of the Code of Virginia are hereby conferred upon the Town.

 Sec.
 2.3.
 Acquisition of land or interest therein for exchange with public utility company.
-Whenever any public utility company owns any land or any easement, right-of-way or other interest in land which the town deems necessary and intends to acquire for any public purpose, which land, easement, right-of-way or other interest in land owned by such public utility company is devoted to a public use, the town may acquire by gift, purchase or by the exercise of its power of eminent domain additional or a like easement, right-of-way or interest in land adjacent to or approximately adjacent to such land needed and proposed to be acquired by the town.
-The town may then convey the same to the public utility company for use by such company in lieu of the land, easement, right-of-way or other interest in land theretofore owned by it but needed by the town.
+Whenever any public utility company owns any land or any easement, right-of-way or other interest in land which the Town deems necessary and intends to acquire for any public purpose, which land, easement, right-of-way or other interest in land owned by such public utility company is devoted to a public use, the Town may acquire by gift, purchase or by the exercise of its power of eminent domain additional or a like easement, right-of-way or interest in land adjacent to or approximately adjacent to such land needed and proposed to be acquired by the town.
+The Town may then convey the same to the public utility company for use by such company in lieu of the land, easement, right-of-way or other interest in land theretofore owned by it but needed by the Town.
 The condemnation of such land, easement, right-of-way or other interest in land to be conveyed to any public utility company shall be governed by the procedures prescribed in this charter.

 Sec.
 2.4.
 Water and sewer services.